willclarktech/blockchain-logger/README.md

 ### Interplay with other loggers

-The local file and Twitter loggers can use the Testnet logger to validate hash integrity.
-Just provide either one with an additional config option `blockchainOptions`, which should be a nested object containing the Testnet logger options.
+The local file and Twitter loggers can use the Blockchain logger to validate hash integrity.
+Just provide either one with an additional config option `blockchainOptions`, which should be a nested object containing the Blockchain logger options.
 E.g.:

 ```js